Biomathematics & Bioinformatics

 |Hispanic or Latino||72|

-Students from other countries are interested in Biomathematics, too.
+Americans aren’t the only ones with an interest in Biomathematics.
 About 44.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea